Definition of a Transparent Proxy

 Traffic interception may result in leakage of sensitive data.

-- As opposed to proxies, a VPN encrypts and anonymizes your traffic so that no one can intrude on your privacy.
-It also allows you to establish a secure P2P connection and share files without revealing your exact location.
+- As opposed to proxies, a VPN encrypts your traffic and thereby makes it impossible for anybody to intrude on your privacy.
+It also allows you to establish a secure P2P connection and share files anonymously.

-- A VPN prevents data leakage due to built-in features such as Kill Switch.
+- A VPN prevents leakage of your sensitive data due to built-in features such as Kill Switch.

 - With a VPN you don’t need to bother yourself with proxy server up-times.
 You gain access to a global network of robust servers working 24 hours a day, 7 days a week, all year round.